 - a.
-At any time during the term of this MOU, SCAG may request additional information, as needed, to demonstrate satisfaction of all requirements identified in the MOU and the most current fully executed SOW Approval Form. - b.
-By February 10 of each year following receipt of funding pursuant to this MOU, Sub-Recipient shall submit an Annual Report using the "Report Template," attached as Exhibit D. Sub-Recipient shall submit a separate Annual Report for each Project.
-The Annual Report shall include, in narrative form, a description of services performed by Sub-Recipient's staff and Consultant(s) as well as progress toward completion of tasks related to each Project for the prior year, a reporting of all costs incurred for that period, and progress achieved toward the REAP 2.0 Goals and Objectives. - c.
-When a Project is finalized, and no later than the Completion Date, Sub-Recipient shall submit a Close-Out Report for the Project.
+At any time during the term of this MOU, SCAG may request additional information, as needed, to demonstrate satisfaction of all requirements identified in the MOU. - b.
+By February 10 of each year following receipt of funding pursuant to this MOU, Sub-Recipient shall submit an Annual Report using the "Sub-Recipient Report Template," attached as Exhibit D ("Report Template").
+Sub-Recipient shall submit a separate Annual Report for each Project.
+The Annual Report shall include, in narrative form, a description of services performed by Sub-Recipient's staff and Consultant(s) as well as progress toward completion of tasks related to the Project for the prior year, a reporting of all costs incurred for that period, and progress achieved toward the REAP 2.0 Goals and Objectives including measurable outcomes. - c.
+When a Project is finalized, and no later than December 31, 2025, Sub-Recipient shall submit a Close-Out Report for the Project.
 At the time of the execution of this MOU, HCD has not provided the requirements for the Close-Out Report due to HCD by all grantees at the conclusion of the grant performance period.
-Therefore, the Close-Out Report format required by SCAG of Sub-Recipient is not available at this time, but will be provided when it becomes available.

-d.
-All reports submitted to SCAG shall reference the OWP Project Number (OWP No. XXXXX).
+Therefore, the Close-Out Report format required by SCAG of Sub-Recipient is not available at this time, but will be provided when it becomes available. - d.
+All reports submitted to SCAG shall reference the OWP Project Number (OWP No. 305.4927.01).